rossliam2212/SoftwareDevelopmentAIT/README.md

 ### Lab 7
 [src](https://github.com/rossliam2212/SoftwareDevelopmentAIT/tree/master/Year2/Lab7/src)
 1. Create a class CurrencyConverter which implements an Interface BaseCurrency(USD), write a test class to convert to this base currency from Euro.
-(You can find current exchange rates on XE.com)

 2. Extend the CurrencyConverter class to become MultipleCurrencyConverter modify the interface for the currencies Euro, Yuan, and GBP, create a test class for this.